trsdln/boo/README.md

-# Meteor Deployment Toolkit
+# MongoDB Scripts Toolkit

 Features:

+* Multiple configurations support
 * Multiple deployment environment support
-* Multiple configurations support
 * Additional useful actions that work at context of specific server
 * Custom actions support

 Super useful for lazy people: configured once - use any time.

-Should be executed from meteor project's root directory (where `.meteor` is located).
+Some commands should be executed from Meteor project's root directory (where `.meteor` is located).

-Looks for configurations at `../config/<configuration-name>`
+Looks for configurations at `../config/<configuration-name>` or where `BOO_CONFIG_ROOT` from `.boorc` points to.

 ## Configuration example